Clemeit/DDO-Audit-Discord-Bot/readme.md

 The DDO Audit Discord bot is an extension of DDO Audit.
 DDO Audit is in no way affiliated with or endorsed by Standing Stone Games or Daybreak Game Company.
 Visit the full project at www.playeraudit.com.

+The DDO Audit Discord bot is open source.
+You're welcome to take a look around!

-Brought to you by Clemeit of Thelanis.
+\- Clemeit of Thelanis